KatsuteDev/Mal4J/faq.md

 ### Are their any rate limits?

 The MyAnimeList API currently has no rate limit in place so requests must be sent at your own discretion.
-Note that this Java library is currently operating at maximum efficiency, using only one request per method.

 ### What does this library offer in comparison to the Official API?